MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 - Not sure what deployment option to choose?
 See [What publishing options are right for me?](#what-publishing-options-are-right-for-me)
 - For help with deployment issues for Azure App Service or IIS, see [Troubleshoot ASP.NET Core on Azure App Service and IIS](/aspnet/core/test/troubleshoot-azure-iis).
 - For help with configuring .NET deployment settings, see [Configure .NET deployment settings](#configure-net-deployment-settings).

+- To deploy to a new target, if you have previously created a publish profile, select **New** from the **Publish** screen for the previously configured profile.
+The **Publish** tool appears.

 ::: moniker range="<=vs-2019"
-- To deploy to a new target, if you have previously created a publish profile, select **New** from the **Publish** window for a configured profile.

    ![Screenshot of Create a new publish profile.](../deployment/media/create-a-new-publish-profile.png)

-   Then, choose a deployment option in the Publish tool.
-For information on your publishing options, see the following sections.
 ::: moniker-end
 ::: moniker range=">=vs-2022"
-- To deploy to a new target, if you have previously created a publish profile, select **Publish Selection** from the **Build** menu for a configured profile.

    ![Screenshot of Create a new publish profile.](../deployment/media/vs-2022/create-a-new-publish-profile.png)
+::: moniker-end

-   Then, choose a deployment option in the Publish tool.
+   Then, choose a deployment option in the **Publish** tool.
 For information on your publishing options, see the following sections.
-::: moniker-end

 ## What publishing options are right for me?